Resorts World Theatre

-Resorts World Theatre is a theatre on the grounds of Resorts World Las Vegas in Las Vegas, Nevada.
+Resorts World Theatre is a theatre on the grounds of Resorts World Las Vegas in Winchester, Nevada.
 Since opening in December 2021, the venue primarily hosts concert residencies, and it has the capacity to host conventions and sporting events.

 Background

 On June 24, 2021, Resorts World Las Vegas opened as the newest hotel and casino on the Las Vegas Strip in more than a decade.
 Upon the hotel's opening, the theatre remained closed, and it was supposed to open with a Celine Dion concert on November 5, 2021.
 Dion's inaugural performance was ultimately cancelled due to medical issues, and the theatre opened on December 1, 2021, with a Carrie Underwood concert.
 Since opening, the venue has hosted concert residencies by Katy Perry and Luke Bryan, among other limited engagements.

 The venue is a joint development between Resorts World Las Vegas and AEG Presents, and it is exclusively operated by Concerts West.